 Foreclosure Defense: A Practical Litigation Guide KF 697 .F6 T39

 This 2011 ABA book covers both alternative dispute resolution and litigation practice for lawyers assisting clients facing foreclosure.
-While it is timely, it is not California-specific.
+Not California-specific.

 CEB Action Guides provide succinct explanations of their topics in checklist format.
 This guide, written from the lender's perspective, can also be used by borrowers for its clear description of foreclosure law and process.